Welcome to Subscribe On Youtube

 You are the restaurant owner and you want to analyze a possible expansion (there will be at least one customer every day).

-Write an SQL query to compute moving average of how much customer paid in a 7 days window (current day + 6 days before) .
+Compute the moving average of how much the customer paid in a seven days window (i.e., current day + 6 days before). average_amount should be rounded to two decimal places.

 Customer table: